 Area churches participate in providing ongoing grief support groups for persons suffering the loss of a loved one through death.
 Sessions are held Thursdays evening from 5:30–7 p.m at area churches.
 The location changes every thirteen weeks.
 For more information, please contact coordinator Lois Knutson at (651) 227-4430.

-This mission of the Presbytery provides programs to the Hawthorne neighborhood of North Minneapolis, including worship, Christian education, HIV/AIDS ministry, gang intervention, pregnancy prevention, recovery programs, after school programs and meals, and reading enrichment.
+This mission of the Presbytery provides programs, including worship, Christian education, HIV/AIDS ministry, gang intervention, pregnancy prevention, recovery programs, after school programs and meals, and reading enrichment.
 Contact Mary Cardinal Peterson at PeteCardFive@q.com or (651) 341-7173.
-Learn more about Kwanzaa Community Church.
+Learn more about Liberty Community Church of Minneapolis.

 YWCA Family Night Out (Women in Transition)